fendor/hsimport/README.md

       -m --modulename=ITEM     The module to import
       -s --symbolname=ITEM     The symbol to import, if empty, the entire module is imported
+      -a --all                 All constructors or methods of the symbol should be imported: 'Symbol(..)'
+      -w --with=ITEM           The constructors or methods of the symbol should be imported: 'Symbol(With)'
       -q --qualifiedname=ITEM  The name to use for a qualified module import -o --outputsrcfile=FILE  Save modified source file to file, if empty, the source file is modified inplace